MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 ### 2.06.
 Members

-Define “who” part of Cloud IAM.
+Define the “who” part of Cloud IAM.

 Five different types of members:

 - **Google Account** - Developer, administrator, or any other person that interacts with GCP.
-Any email address that is associated with Google account ban be an identity.
+Any email address that is associated with the Google account ban be an identity.
 - **Service Account** - An account that belongs to your application, instead of the individual end-user.
 You can create as many service accounts as needed.
 - **Google Group** - Named collection of Google accounts and/or Service accounts.
 Every group has a unique email address, associated with the group.
 Google Groups are a convenient way to apply an access policy to a collection of users.
-You can add/change access controls for a whole group at once, instead of changing access control one at the time for individual users or service accounts.
+You can add/change access controls for a whole group at once, instead of changing access control one at a time for individual users or service accounts.
 - **G Suite Domain** - Represent your organization’s internet domain name, for example, example.com.
 When you add a user to your G Suite Domain, a new account is created for the user, for example, user@example.com.
 - **Cloud Identity Domain** - GCP customers that are not G Suite customers, can get the same capabilities through **Cloud Identity**.
 Cloud Identity lets you manage users and groups, using the Google Admin console, without benefits like Gmail, docs, calendar, etc. Cloud Identity is available in free and premium editions.
-Premium adds features for mobile device management.You can not use Cloud IAM to manage users or groups, instead you can use Cloud Identity for that.
+Premium adds features for mobile device management.
+You can not use Cloud IAM to manage users or groups, instead, you can use Cloud Identity for that.
   - If you have an existing Active Directory or LDAP, you can use **Google Cloud Directory Sync** to get users and groups in GCP.

 ### 2.07.
 Service Accounts